Anxious Generation: A Deep Dive into the Ideas of the Book (Part 2 of 3)

 Event Details

-This is a three-part series, join us for all three or for just one or two.
-Please register for each session separately.
+Together, we'll tackle the book in three installments.
+Join us for all three or just one or two.
+Registration links for each session are below.
+Register for each night separately.

 Session 1: Are the Kids All Right?
 (Thursday, April 3): https://scarboroughlibrary.libcal.com/event/14170835